Dor12k/Computer-Vision/README.md

 # Computer-Vision

-## In this project: Object Detection, Object Tracking, Transformations for images in python
+## In this project: Object Detection, Object Tracking and Transformations for images in python

 ### Multiple Object Tracking